osdomotics/smart-sarah/README.md

 banana-pro:

-Go and download the latest version from the official site https://www.bananian.org/download Burn the image file to your SD card following the instruction on that website, that has to be at least 2GB.
+Go and download the latest version from the official site https://www.bananian.org/download Flash the image file to your SD card following the instruction on that website, that has to be at least 2GB.

 Quickstart
 ----------